Aaron98990/ways-of-the-game/fouls.md

 >
 > Glossary

-A player cannot be charged (even what is normally considered fair) by an opponent when not in playing distance of the ball.
+A player cannot be charged (even what is normally considered fair) by an opponent when not in playing distance of the ball. **After a player shoots or passes the ball, the opponent cannot charge them as the ball is not in playing distance.**

 > If the ball is within playing distance, the player may be fairly charged by an opponent.
 >